DenTelezhkin/DTTableViewManager/README.md

 Powerful architecture for UITableView.
 The idea is to move all datasource methods to separate class, and add many helper methods to manage presentation of your data models.

+## Why?

 But first off, why do we need this?

 Lets imagine view controller, that manages table view presentation on itself.

 ![image](without.png)